BertBR/Telegram-Monster-Hunter-GenU-DB/README.md

 This bot has two basic commands:

-`/monster monstername` - to show Monster Weakness
+`/monster monstername` - to show Monster Weaknesses

 `/drop monstername <L|HR|G>` - to show Monster droplist based on specified Rank